 Federal and state public sector employees have legal rights covered by specific public sector employment legislation.
 They are also usually covered by a written employment agreement.

 Maurice Blackburn's employment lawyers are experienced in advising and representing both Federal and State public servants and have successfully acted for a range of executive and managerial level public sector employees.

-If you are a public sector employee facing disciplinary action, dismissal, code of conduct investigations, inquiries, termination, or a change to pay or conditions, we can assist.
-We can advise you on your legal rights, help you navigate and understand the system and your options and represent you in negotiations, inquiries, investigations, processes or proceedings.
-Contact Maurice Blackburn to discuss how we can help you.
+If you are a public sector employee facing disciplinary action, dismissal, code of conduct investigations, a workplace investigation, inquiries, termination, bullying, or a change to pay or conditions, we can assist you.

 Public sector employment expertise